Mouradost/PatusNewShop/README.md

 ## Issues

-If you have any issue or request for a feature please click [here](https://github.com/Mouradost/PatusNewShop/issues/new/choose) and choose the right template for your request, your request will be handled as soon as possible.
+If you have any issues or requests please click [here](https://github.com/Mouradost/PatusNewShop/issues/new/choose) and choose the right template for your request, your request will be handled as soon as possible.